bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-08-newsletter.md

   the stack.
-Andrew Poelstra [described][poelstra lamport2] how this can be combined with [BitVM][topic acc]-style operations to create a [covenant][topic covenants], although he warns that would almost certainly violate at least one consensus size limit.
+Andrew Poelstra [described][poelstra lamport2] how this can be combined with [BitVM][topic acc]-style operations to create a [covenant][topic covenants], although he warns that would almost certainly violate at least one consensus size limit. {% assign timestamp="1:00" %}

 ## Bitcoin Core PR Review Club